Which Countries Don’t Have Inheritance Tax? Your Guide

 • 7+ years: 0% — completely outside the estate

-There are also annual exemptions that can be used tax-free immediately: £3,000 per year (with one year’s carry-forward), small gifts of £250 per recipient, and wedding gifts (£5,000 from a parent, £2,500 from a grandparent, £1,000 from anyone else).
+There are also annual exemptions that can be used outside the scope of IHT immediately: £3,000 per year (with one year’s carry-forward), small gifts of £250 per recipient, and wedding gifts (£5,000 from a parent, £2,500 from a grandparent, £1,000 from anyone else).
 Regular gifts from surplus income — provided they form a pattern and don’t affect your standard of living — are also immediately exempt with no seven-year wait.

 Important warning: If you gift your home but continue to live in it, HMRC treats this as a “gift with reservation of benefit” — and the property remains in your estate for IHT purposes, even if you survive seven years.
 This is why specialist advice is essential.
 A properly structured trust with appropriate provisions can navigate these rules lawfully.